wso2-attic/ballerina-message-broker/docs/user/authorization-settings-guide.md

 # Changing the Default Authorization

-Mandatory Access Controller (MAC) and Discretionary Access Controller (DAC) use for the authorization in the Message Broker and it is disabled by default.
-User could enable it and restrict the resource access.
+Mandatory Access Control (MAC) and Discretionary Access Control (DAC) is used for the authorization in the Message Broker and it is disabled by default.
+A user could enable it and restrict the resource access.
+After enabling, authorization happen at AMQP transport and REST APIs.
+A user should have a relevant scope or resource action before connecting with the message broker.
+A user does not have a correct scope or resource action ends up with permission denied exception.

      # Broker authorization related configurations.